popov-rnd/springboot-messaging-setup/README.md

 | 📨 **producer** | Publishes `JobMessage` objects as JSON with full reliability (retries, confirms, returns). |
 | 📥 **consumer** | Listens for messages, processes them, and supports Dead-Letter Queue (DLQ) handling. |

+Producers own exchanges — they publish into them.

+Consumers own queues — they receive from them.

 ---

 Each submodule can be run separately but shares common settings and version alignment via the parent POM.